AdobeDocs/target.en/help/c-target-mobile-app/c-mobile-visual-experience-composer/mobile-visual-experience-composer.md

 The Visual Experience Composer (VEC) for Native Mobile Apps lets you create activities and personalize content on native mobile apps in a do-it-yourself fashion without continuous development dependencies and app-release cycles.

->[!NOTE]
->
->The Visual Experience Composer for Native Mobile Apps is currently offered as a Beta feature available to select customers to obtain feedback to help us improve the feature before making it available to all customers.
-Please talk to your Customer Success Manager or Adobe Client Care to participate in this Beta program.

 ## Overview {#section_C94BC5378FE8440F8C58D96575562EE4}

 The existing [Visual Experience Composer](../../c-experiences/experiences.md#section_34265986611B4AB8A0E4D6ACC25EF91D) gives you a do-it-yourself capability to create activities and personalize experiences that can be dynamically delivered to your web properties via Target's Global Mbox without any developer intervention.
 You can now take advantage of the VEC to do the same for native mobile applications.
 The Mobile VEC can be used to create [A/B Test](../../c-activities/t-test-ab/test-ab.md#task_05E33EB15C4D4459B5EAFF90A94A7977) and [Experience Targeting (XT)](../../c-activities/t-experience-target/experience-target.md#task_A53DF336CB9F4D7BB87EF2106099EFC4) activities for mobile apps.
 Support for other activity types will be available in the future.